gontzalm/books-apis/README.md

   1. `cleanfuncs.py`: Functions used in the cleaning process.
   2. `enreachfuncs.py`: Functions used in the enreaching process.
   3. `mainhelpers.py`: Functions used in the main program.
-- `main.py`: Main program to filter, sort and aggregate the books dataset.
+- `main.py`: Executable script to filter, sort and aggregate the books dataset via the CLI.

 ## References
 1. [*O'Reilly Platform Search API*](https://www.oreilly.com/online-learning/integration-docs/search.html)